flyersworder/disasters-response-app/README.md

 # Disaster Response Pipeline Project
+This project first sets up a ETL pipeline to read and clean the disaster responses data.
+It then uses both NLP and ML algorithms to train a ML model to predict the category of a disaster response message.
+Lastly, it builds a web app to showcase this model.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.